119 D2C Brands That Are Disrupting India’s Consumer Market

 Vahdam, founded in 2015 by Bala Sarda, is an online tea brand.
 It sells its products in domestic as well as international markets.

 In September 2021, Vahdam reportedly secured INR 174 Cr in its Series D round led by IIFL AMC’s PE Fund.
-After the round, the startup claimed that it had raised INR 290 Cr in total funding from investors.
+To date, the startup has secured INR 290 Cr in funding.

 Voylla, founded in 2011 by Vishwas Shringi, is an online artificial and silver jewellery brand.
 It sells jewellery and other allied products through its website and ecommerce marketplaces.